ysfkel/go-blockchain/blockchain/transaction/transaction.md

-A blockchain is a open and public database so we don not want to store any type of sensitive information in a blockchain
+A blockchain is a open and public database so we do not want to store any type of sensitive information in a blockchain

 - no accounts